 The building regulatory system needs better ways of dealing with these construction methods and new and innovative building components manufactured off-site.

-This Bill allows the introduction of a new voluntary manufacturer certification scheme for modern methods of construction (MMC).
+This Bill allows the introduction of a new voluntary manufacturer certification scheme for Modular Component Manufacturers (MCM).

 Prefabricated construction will be monitored to consistently produce a good quality product.
 The entire process from design (where relevant), manufacture, assembly, transportation and installation on-site, will be assessed through checks and balances to ensure construction meets the requirements of the building code.